 It is possible to prepare the bases ahead so the child just fixed the flag to it.
 The flags can then stand independently on the map.

-There are photocopy masters available for all the flags and the children can colour them independently, personalising their learning.
+There are photocopy masters available for all the flags and the children can color them independently, personalizing their learning.

 We also made duplicate copies of the Africa continents map so you have one for all the flags and another for the capital cities.
 Africa, in particular, can be very crowded otherwise!

-As you probably know the Montessori Continents Globe distinguishes the continents by colour.
+As you probably know the Montessori Continents Globe distinguishes the continents by color.
 Africa is green.
-It makes it easier if the flag sticks are painted green and the names of capital cities are printed on green paper.
+It makes it easier if the flagsticks are painted green and the names of capital cities are printed on green paper.

-As the children, following their own interests, gradually discover all the continents it is easier to sort if the materials for each continent are a colour-coded match.
+As the children, following their own interests, gradually discover all the continents it is easier to sort if the materials for each continent are a color-coded match.

 You might enjoy these Geography resources:

 About Anastasia.
-Anastasia is the founder of Montessori Nature, a blog about Montessori - inspired and Nature-based explorations.
+Anastasia is a former Early Childhood teacher, the founder of Montessori Nature, a blog about Montessori - inspired and Nature-based explorations.
 She taught in a Montessori setting for 10 years and has been practicing the Montessori way of learning and living for the last 19 years.
 She loves designing engaging educational printables for children.
 Learn more here.